wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/Project/Employee_Fraud_Detection_System.md

 # Data Analytics & System Development

+I employed the same approach utilized for the project in CIDM 5310 and CIDM 6303 for this section.
 The integrity of the database file, **myDB.db**, was meticulously verified using the SHA256 hash algorithm.
 The calculated hash number is **32912B9F25B591B92454BC4FA2CF146C275715CADEDA24DC85AA7E5A29A3D8FC**

 ![image](https://github.com/wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/assets/125631781/184d1e9c-3579-404c-a0f2-7d316da5fd47)
 Image 1: Verification of Hash and File Information